gura-doc/gura-doc.github.io/document/library-reference/chapter-50.md

 Use this function to retrieve a message about the last error that occurred.
 </p>
 <p>
-Returns a message with information about the specific error that occurred, or an empty string if there hasn't been an error since the last call to <code>SDL_ClearError()</code>.
-Without calling <code>SDL_ClearError()</code>, the message is only applicable when an SDL function has signaled an error.
-You must check the return values of SDL function calls to determine when to appropriately call <code>SDL_GetError()</code>.
+Returns a message with information about the specific error that occurred, or an empty string if there hasn't been an error since the last call to <code class="highlighter-rouge">SDL_ClearError()</code>.
+Without calling <code class="highlighter-rouge">SDL_ClearError()</code>, the message is only applicable when an SDL function has signaled an error.
+You must check the return values of SDL function calls to determine when to appropriately call <code class="highlighter-rouge">SDL_GetError()</code>.
 </p>
 <p>
 This string is statically allocated and must not be freed by the application.
 </p>
 <p>
-It is possible for multiple errors to occur before calling <code>SDL_GetError()</code>.
+It is possible for multiple errors to occur before calling <code class="highlighter-rouge">SDL_GetError()</code>.
 Only the last error is returned.
 </p>
 <p>
 <div><strong style="text-decoration:underline">sdl2.SetError</strong></div>